pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-01-elixir-the-documentary.md

 > Of course, we had some hiccups with bugs in the code.
 Still, we never had outages in terms of the infrastructure, which is an excellent indication that we are using the right technology because I've never experienced this before.

 It's just amazing that he developed and built a language like Elixir with a great ecosystem and a warm and welcoming community.
-Most other recent languages like Go or Rust, to achieve the same, had a big corporation like Google or Mozilla to support its growth.
+Most other recent languages like Go or Rust, to achieve the same, had a big corporation like Google or Mozilla to support their growth.

 José Valim:

 > One of the big things of Elixir that we get from building on top of the Erlang VM is that it allows us to write distributed software.
-Software that runs in more than one machine.
+Software that runs on more than one machine.

 On one machine (_bob_):